-- 9.4.11.3.
+- 11.3.
 All Cabinet Members will be publicly accountable for the Executive Functions of the Council.
-This will include specific responsibility for matters within the scope of their Portfolio as follows: - 9.4.1.11.3.1.
-To make decisions consistent with the Council's Key Policy Framework; - 9.4.2.11.3.2.
-To make decisions within approved budgets or within virement discretion in accordance with the Financial Regulations; - 9.4.3.11.3.3.
-To make decisions which do not compromise any existing or proposed policy: - 9.4.4.11.3.4. tTo refer to the Leader any matter considered by the Portfolio Holder or the Leader to be too sensitive or controversial to be decided 'within Portfolio'; - 9.4.5.11.3.5. tTo agree decisions with other Portfolio Holders where the matter is a cross-portfolio matter.
-To refer to the Leader any such matter which cannot be agreed; - 9.4.6.11.3.6. t∓o give public account of the functions and decisions made within the Portfolio areas of responsibility; - 9.4.7.11.3.7. tTo maintain clear communication with the Chairmen of the relevant Overview and Scrutiny Board and Committees: - 9.4.8.11.3.8. tTo represent the Council with external bodies and agencies in order to promote the work of the Council and the Council's interests and improve Council influence with external bodies: - 9.4.9.11.3.9. tTo develop clear, affordable policies and strategies for services which are consistent with the Council's wider objectives and consistent with the Council's cross cutting objectives: - 9.4.10.11.3.10. tTo set clear priorities which are consistent with the Council's policies and strategic objectives: - 9.4.11.11.3.11. tTo ensure that resources are efficiently managed within allocations set by Council and that risk is well managed; and - 9.4.12.11.3.12.
-Sspecific projects as agreed with the Leader of the Council. - 9.5.11.4.
-Where matters are to be discharged by the Cabinet then (unless the Leader directs otherwise) the Cabinet may exercise its discretion to delegate those matters to a Committee of the Cabinet or to an Officer. - 9.6.11.5.
-Where matters are to be discharged by a single Cabinet Member then unless the Leader directs otherwise that Cabinet Member may exercise their discretion to delegate those matters to an Officer. - 9.7.11.6.
+This will include specific responsibility for matters within the scope of their Portfolio as follows: - 11.3.1. to make decisions consistent with the Council's Key Policy Framework; - 11.3.2. to make decisions within approved budgets or within virement discretion in accordance with the Financial Regulations; - 11.3.3. to make decisions which do not compromise any existing or proposed policy; - 11.3.4. to refer to the Leader any matter considered by the Portfolio Holder or the Leader to be too sensitive or controversial to be decided 'within Portfolio'; - 11.3.5. to agree decisions with other Portfolio Holders where the matter is a cross-portfolio matter.
+To refer to the Leader any such matter which cannot be agreed; - 11.3.6. to give public account of the functions and decisions made within the Portfolio areas of responsibility; - 11.3.7. to maintain clear communication with the Chairmen of the relevant Overview and Scrutiny Board and Committees; - 11.3.8. to represent the Council with external bodies and agencies in order to promote the work of the Council and the Council's interests and improve Council influence with external bodies; - 11.3.9. to develop clear, affordable policies and strategies for services which are consistent with the Council's wider objectives and consistent with the Council's cross cutting objectives; - 11.3.10. to set clear priorities which are consistent with the Council's policies and strategic objectives; - 11.3.11. to ensure that resources are efficiently managed within allocations set by Council and that risk is well managed; and - 11.3.12. specific projects as agreed with the Leader of the Council. - 11.4.
+Where matters are to be discharged by the Cabinet then (unless the Leader directs otherwise) the Cabinet may exercise its discretion to delegate those matters to a Committee of the Cabinet or to an Officer. - 11.5.
+Where matters are to be discharged by a single Cabinet Member then unless the Leader directs otherwise that Cabinet Member may exercise their discretion to delegate those matters to an Officer. - 11.6.
 Where Executive Functions have been delegated that does not prevent the discharge of the delegated functions by the person or body who delegated them or by the Leader who retains the authority to make any executive decision.